Amaaanshaikh/Amaaanshaikh/README.md

             break # Exit the outer loop if the user doesn't want to play again

 # In this after running the program, you need to guess a number and the program will tell the frequency in what the number is valid in, for example, if the number is higher, it will say "Too High", if the number is low, it will say "Too Low" and if the number is correct it will say Congratulations!
 You guessed the number in {attempts} attempts! and the attempts in the bracket shows the number of tries.

+# Tim Peters, A python programmer, wrote this,
+# The Zen of Python,
+# Beautiful is better than ugly.
+# Explicit is better than implicit.
+# Simple is better than complex.
+# Complex is better than complicated.
+# Flat is better than nested.
+# Sparse is better than dense.
+# Readability counts.
+# Special case aren't special enough to break the rules.
+# Although practically beats purity.
+# Errors should never pass silently.
+# Unless explicitly silenced.
+# In the face of ambiguity, refuse the temptation to guess.
+# There should be one–and preferably only one–obvious ways to do it.
+# Although that way may not be obvious at first unless you're dutch.
+# Now is better than never.
+# Although never is often better than *right* now.
+# If the implementation is hard to explain, it's a bad idea.
+# If the implementation is easy to explain, it's may be a good idea.
+# Namespaces are one honking great idea -- let's do more of those.

+# Now we will review Data types